junxit/us-congress-bills-116/bill.md

 - **(2)** require the head of each component of the Department to—
   - **(A)** not later than 150 days after the date of the issuance under paragraph (1) of the Department-wide strategy, develop a component-specific action plan to implement such strategy;
   - **(B)** monitor progress on such implementation; and
-  - **(C)** not later than one year after the date of such issuance, report to the Secretary regarding progress on such implementation.
+  - **(C)** not later than 1 year after the date of such issuance, report to the Secretary regarding progress on such implementation.

 ## § 3.
 Enhancement of research and development partnerships